Trafficking of children: Identification

 Identified victims of child trafficking are entitled to special safeguards that all child victims of crimes are entitled to under international law.
 These safeguards include the right to guardianship, legal assistance and representation, safety and protection, support for physical and psychological recovery and social reintegration, regularisation of immigration status, the right to compensation, and the right to act as a party, or plaintiff, in criminal proceedings.
 An important safeguard for trafficked children who have been exploited in illegal or criminal activities is the ‘non-punishment clause’.
 It means that child victims of criminal offences, including human trafficking, are to be protected from sanctions or prosecution for acts that they committed in relation to their situation as victims.

 Articles 19 and 32-36 of the UN Convention on the Rights of the Child prohibits the exploitation of children in any form and in any context.
 Any child who is exposed to violence, exploitation or abuse can be considered a victim of crime and enjoys the correlated rights and entitlements, including access to assistance, protection and support, services for recovery and rehabilitation, access to justice, with due procedural safeguards in any related legal or administrative proceedings.
 Children at risk of exploitation have to be identified and recognised as being at risk.
 This implies that they have a right to assistance and support in order to prevent their exploitation or any other harm resulting from the risks.
 Considering the difficulties of identifying children who have been trafficked and the broad protection against all forms and contexts of exploitation afforded under the Convention, a child rights-based approach prioritises the identification of child victims of exploitation or other crime and children at risk.
 Whether or not exploitation takes place in a context of trafficking is of subordinate relevance for the child rights and protection context.
 It may interest primarily the law enforcement investigations and the prosecution.

 Prevalence

 It is difficult to obtain reliable estimates concerning the number of children trafficked each year, primarily due to the covert and criminal nature of this practice.
 It often takes years to gather and compile estimates regarding child trafficking and, as a result, data can seem both inadequate and outdated.
 This process of gathering data is only complicated by the fact that very few countries publish national estimates of child trafficking.
 As a result, the available statistics are widely thought to underestimate the actual scope of the problem.

 Worldwide

 Trafficking of children has been documented in every region of the world.
-A widely used figure regarding the prevalence of this practice is provided by the ILO, which estimates that 1.2 million children are trafficked each year; this estimate includes cross-border and internal trafficking.
+A widely used figure regarding the prevalence of this practice in 2012 was that 1.2 million children were trafficked each year, while current figures estimates the number is closer to 3 million in 2024.
+There has been a 25% increase in detection reported.